ObolNetwork/obol-frontend-challenge/README.md

 Use: https://restcountries.eu/rest/v2/all to get all the countries

 ## Extra
 - What does code quality look like to you?
 Show us with your code!
-If you have an eye for design, impress us with your CSS powers!
+If you have an eye for design, impress us with your CSS powers! and tools to request data like [SWR](https://swr.vercel.app/) or [React Query](https://tanstack.com/query/v4/?from=reactQueryV3&original=https://react-query-v3.tanstack.com/)

 # Getting Started with Create Next App